 - Only use extension cords for temporary solutions.

 - Never use a device with a damaged power cord.
-If a cord is cracked, frayed, or has come loose from its plug, you should either have it repaired or get a new cord.
+If a cord is cracked, frayed, or loose from its plug, you should either have it repaired or get a new one.

 Child Safety for When They Are Home Alone